nirwan1265/MAGCAT/README.md

 **Interpretation:**
 This fits a **hierarchical pathway organization**: a few “driver” genes plus **supporting machinery**.
 It’s often what you expect for key biosynthetic or signaling pathways.

+**Biological example:**
+**Hybrid Driver–Support (HDS) – LDL cholesterol / lipoprotein metabolism**

+Low-density lipoprotein cholesterol (LDL-C) regulation is a classic example of a hybrid driver–support architecture.
+A small number of genes act as major “drivers” with very large effects, while a broader set of pathway members make more modest, supporting contributions.

+At the top of the hierarchy are genes such as LDLR, APOB, and PCSK9.
+Loss-of-function or strongly damaging variants in LDLR or APOB cause familial hypercholesterolemia, characterized by markedly elevated LDL-C and very high risk of premature coronary artery disease (Goldstein and Brown, 2015).
+Gain-of-function mutations in PCSK9 similarly raise LDL-C by accelerating LDL receptor degradation, whereas loss-of-function variants lower LDL-C and protect against coronary events (Abifadel et al., 2003; Cohen et al., 2006).
+These three genes can produce multi-standard-deviation shifts in LDL-C and are clear “driver” nodes in the lipoprotein metabolism network.

+Surrounding these drivers is a supporting cast of genes involved in lipoprotein assembly, remodeling, and cholesterol transport.
+This includes other apolipoproteins (e.g. APOE, APOA1, APOC3), intestinal and hepatobiliary transporters (e.g. ABCG5, ABCG8), and enzymes in cholesterol biosynthesis and regulation (e.g. HMGCR, NPC1L1).
+Common variants in many of these genes show reproducible but smaller effects on LDL-C and cardiovascular risk in large GWAS and sequencing studies—typically modest changes in LDL-C or odds ratios that only become clearly detectable when aggregated across very large cohorts (Teslovich et al., 2010; Do et al., 2013; Ference et al., 2019).

+If you turn this biology into gene-level association statistics for an LDL-related trait, the pathway does not look purely “sparse driver” (one screaming gene and nothing else), nor purely “coordinated moderate” (dozens of similar-strength signals).
+Instead, you tend to see a handful of very small p-values at LDLR, APOB, PCSK9, etc., sitting on top of a broader base of moderately associated genes with p-values in roughly the 10⁻³–10⁻² range.
+That is exactly the Hybrid Driver–Support (HDS) pattern: a pathway whose statistical enrichment reflects a few dominant levers plus a genuine, but softer, contribution from the wider metabolic machinery.
+In CATFISH terms, this is where soft TFisher (which emphasizes the lower tail but still counts the moderate p-values), together with Fisher and the omnibus combination, is particularly well matched.

 ---